 What is a Mobile Cleanroom?

 At its most basic, a mobile cleanroom is a 53-foot tandem axle semi-trailer fitted with stainless steel surfaces throughout which can be rapidly configured to meet the client’s specific needs.
-Astro Pak’s fleet of mobile trailers can be certified up to ISO 4 (Class 10) levels of cleanliness, making them applicable to a broad range of industries.
+Formerly a Division of Astro Pak, now a stand-alone company, Instant Cleanroom Solutions (ICS), offers a fleet of mobile trailers that can be certified up to ISO 4 (Class 10) levels of cleanliness, making them applicable to a broad range of industries.
 A single trailer provides approximately 300-square feet of self-contained work area and can be paired to create just under 600-square feet of cleanroom space.

 Flexibility is a Feature